bigjosh/cwandt-pocketfiche-site/upload-server/readme.md

 If the admin-id is not authorized, we return a "401: not autorized" error.

 If the admin-id is authorized, we return a JSON array of all the access codes in the data directory.
-Each code includes: code, backer-id, notes, admin-id (who created it), parcel-location (if assigned), and status.
+Each code includes: code, backer-id, notes, admin-name (who created it), parcel-location (if assigned), and status.
 Status values: 'free' (no location assigned), 'claimed' (location assigned but image not uploaded yet), 'uploaded' (parcel image file exists in data/parcels/).

 #### backer commands